Isenhaii/dotfiles/README.md

     echo "NOT running as root!"
 fi
 ```
-This code snippet checks whether the user running the script is the root user or not.
-It uses the id -u command to get the user ID, and if the ID is equal to 0 (which is the ID of the root user), it prints "Running as root!".
+This code snippet uses the id -u command to get the user ID, and if the ID is equal to 0 (which is the ID of the root user), it prints "Running as root!".
 Otherwise, it prints "NOT running as root!".
-So, it helps identify if the script is being executed with root privileges or not.